SAP-samples/generative-ai-codejam/exercises/01-explore-genai-hub.md

 ## Further reading

 * [Generative AI Hub on SAP AI Core - Help Portal (Documentation)](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/generative-ai-hub-in-sap-ai-core-7db524ee75e74bf8b50c167951fe34a5)
-* [This](https://www.promptingguide.ai/) is a good resource if you want to know more about prompt engineering.
+* [Prompt Engineering Guide](https://www.promptingguide.ai/) is a good resource if you want to know more about prompt engineering in general.
-* [This](https://developers.sap.com/tutorials/ai-core-generative-ai.html) is a good tutorial on how to prompt LLMs with Generative AI Hub.
+* [Prompt LLMs in the generative AI hub in SAP AI Core & Launchpad](https://developers.sap.com/tutorials/ai-core-generative-ai.html) is a good tutorial on how to prompt LLMs with Generative AI Hub.

 ---